-Note: Relative path names may not work with all BNU commands.
-If you have trouble using a relative path name, enter the command again with the full path name.
+Note: Relative path names might not work with all BNU commands.
+If you have trouble using a relative path name, type the command again with the full path name.

-~ [option] Path Name
+[option] Path Name

-The ~ [option] path name represents the home directory of the specified user.
-The ~ (tilde) can be used as a shortcut to certain directories.
+The [option] path name represents the home directory of the specified user.
+The tilde () can be used as a shortcut to certain directories.

-For example, ~jane refers to the home directory of the user, Jane.
-The entry, ~uucp or (tilde alone) refers to the BNU public directory on the remote system.
+For example, jane refers to the home directory of the user, jane.
+The entry, uucp or (tilde alone) refers to the BNU public directory on the remote system.
 The full path name for the BNU public directory is /var/spool/uucppublic.

 Note: This use of the tilde should not be confused with the other use of the tilde in BNU.
-The tilde is also used to preface commands for execution on a local system when logged in to a remote system.
+The tilde is also used to preface commands for execution on a local system when logged in to a remote system when using the cu command.

-System_Name!
+System Name!
 Path Name